 Moe Davis is a retired Air Force Colonel, former Chief Prosecutor at Guantanamo Bay, Director of the Air Force Judiciary, law professor, judge, speaker, writer and national security expert for Congress who has appeared on news shows from NBC to CNN, CBS, Fox, MSNBC, NPR and more.

-If that was all he accomplished, Davis would already have a career unmatched by most.
-But add to that the honors he received — including the prestigious Legion of Merit, six Meritorious Service Medals, the Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal and Headquarters Air Force Judge Advocate of the Year award, among others.
+Add to that the honors he has received, including the prestigious Legion of Merit, six Meritorious Service Medals, the Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal and Headquarters Air Force Judge Advocate of the Year award, among others.

-It is the decisions made and the stands taken in the gut-check moments of his life that make Moe Davis the right candidate to represent North Carolina’s 11thDistrict in Congress.
+If that was all he accomplished in his life, Davis would already have a career unmatched by most.
+And yet, that is not what truly defines him.
+It is the decisions made and the stands taken in the gut-check moments of his life that make Moe Davis the right candidate to represent North Carolina’s 11th District in Congress.

-Davis went on to graduate from Appalachian State and N.C.
+Born and raised in Shelby, N.C., the son of a man 100 percent disabled by an accident while in the Army preparing to go to World War II, Davis graduated from Appalachian State and N.C.
 Central School of Law.
 Shortly after passing the bar exam, his father died of a heart attack.
 In part to honor his father, Davis decided to join the Air Force, the start of a 25-year career of service in the military.

 He nearly sacrificed that career to take a stand for what he believed in.